 Pricing: $35/mo per user at the enterprise level

-If you want customization, Project Insight is an alternative to Microsoft Project well worth considering.
-At the enterprise level, you’ll receive JavaScript and CSS customization allowing you to create just about anything you need, provided you have the development expertise and budget.
+If you want customization, Project Insight is an alternative to Microsoft Project worth considering.
+You’ll receive JavaScript and CSS customization at the enterprise level, allowing you to create almost anything you need, provided you have the development expertise and budget.

-Project Insight is still very good out of the box, however, with features such as time tracking and project budgeting.
+However, Project Insight is still very good out of the box with features such as time tracking and project budgeting.
 If you want something ready-made for the construction industry, you’d be better off with Bridgit.
 Otherwise, Project Insight is great.

 #7.
 Merlin Project